PhiCtl/NorthernLights/README.md

 python run.py
 ```

-The best method (ridge regression) will run and a file 'best_prediction_ridge.csv' will be generated which contains the prediction and can be uploaded on AICrowd to make a submission.
+The best method (ridge regression) will run and a file 'best_prediction_ridge.csv' will be generated in the folder predictions which contains the prediction and can be uploaded on AICrowd to make a submission.

 ## Notations and parameters
  The different method are referred as the following in the code: